homeops-tech/homeops-tech.github.io/_posts/2020-06-06-DNS-With-Puppet.md

 Here we create a new DNS zone , and set the nameservers to the hostname of the machine.

-> 192.168.22.222 is the address of a jekell server that runs the rendered for my website.
+> 192.168.22.222 is the address of a blob server that runs the rendered for my website before I push it to the web

 ## Configuring records

 Now that we have out DNS zones configured we can add record.
 While you could do this in code, I find the amount of DNS records over time mean something like yaml is better.
 Further it also means you can load this data set into other tools e.g. add automatic testing with icinga.
 Stay tuned for a future article on icingaweb2.

 First lets setup Hiera.
 Hiera is a data ingestion engine builtin to puppet.
-If you just setup your Puppet Server using my [previous article](http://www.homeops.tech/2020/02/01/Provision-Puppetserver-with-Packer/) then you need to manage hieras configuration.
+If you just setup your Puppet Server using my [previous article](http://www.homeops.tech/2020/02/01/Provision-Puppetserver-with-Packer/) then you need to manage hiera's configuration.

 ```puppet
   class { '::hiera':